Nelson-Chinedu/Meal-Booking-App-ADC/api/README.md

 4. Download and install Postman

+5. Download and install postgres pgAdmin4 (for database)

 ### INSTALLATION INSTRUCTION
 1. clone or download this repository to any directory on local machine